Jesper Westermark

-Jesper Jonasson Westermark (born 25 July 1993) is a Swedish footballer who plays for Öster as a forward.
+Jesper Jonasson Westermark (born 25 July 1993) is a Swedish professional footballer who plays as a forward for Varbergs BoIS, on loan from Halmstad.

 Career

 For the 2015 season, Westermark signed with Utsikten.

 On 24 January 2019, Westermark officially signed with Ljungskile for one year.

 For the 2021 season, Westermark joined Öster.

+On 31 January 2024, Polish second division outfit Wisła Płock announced the signing of Westermark on an eighteen-month contract.
+He left the club by mutual consent on 5 August 2024.